Character-Driven Athletics

 Integrity, Respect, Responsibility, Sportsmanship, and Servant Leadership.
 These values go well beyond the playing field to the daily decisions of our youth.
 These character values help young people – and those associated with their development – make good choices in all aspects of their life and reflect the true spirit of competition.
 Learn more.

-All Championships host Teaming Up For Character™ events to promote the five-core values to local youth in communities across the U.S.
+All NAIA National Championships host Teaming Up For Character™ events to promote the five-core values at local schools and youth sports programs, annually impacting more than 30,000 kids through outreach activities in our host communities across the U.S. Learn more.

 Every year, each NAIA institution and conference demonstrates its progress in pursuing character-driven athletics.
-The Champions of Character® Scorecard measures growth in training, promotion, conduct in competition and commitment to character.
-Last year, 68% of all NAIA institutions earned a distinction.
-Click here for highlights from the 2022-23 Scorecard.
+The Champions of Character® Core Report measures growth in training, promotion, conduct in competition and commitment to character.
+Click here for highlights from 2023-24.

 That's what draws us to the NAIA.
 We like our student-athletes to be under the mentorship of our coaches because we have coaches of character.